guoliuyi/lguo/_pages/about.md

 <ol class="paper-list">
   <li>
-    The Impacts of Anti Bid Shopping Legislation on Procurement Contracting (with Yonghong An, Matthew Gentry, and Daiqiang Zhang).
+    The Impacts of Anti-Bid-Shopping Legislation on Procurement Contracting (with Yonghong An, Matthew Gentry, and Daiqiang Zhang).
     <span class="status">[Draft coming soon]</span>
   </li>